Travis County assistance programs.

 Another non-profit that can help with paying bills and every day expenses is Austin Texas based University Avenue Church of Christ.
 Help with bills, medications, and other expenses may be available.
 Dial (512) 476-9584.

-Caritas of Austin, which can be reached at (512)472-4135, may be able to provides a limited amount of rent assistance and utility bill assistance for those faced with losing their housing.
+Caritas of Austin, which can be reached at (512)472-4135, may be able to provides a Refugee Resettlement Program.
+There is also Permanent Supportive Housing for the disabled who are facing long term homelessness. .
 Other support administered includes hot meals, food, and take home groceries are also provide.
+Veterans in Travis County may be able to get help from the Supportive Services for Veteran Families program (SSVF).

 Austin Health and Human Services Department (HHSD) (call (512) 972-5011) runs the homeless prevention and rapid rehousing program.
 This program provides emergency funding to help people pay their rent, housing, and other expenses.